 The McGraw Fellows

-Three veteran journalists won grants of up to $15,000 as the Summer 2017 recipients of the McGraw Fellowships for Business Journalism.
+Nine veteran journalists won grants of up to $15,000 as the 2017 recipients of the McGraw Fellowships for Business Journalism.

-Roughly 100 journalists working in nearly a dozen countries applied for the latest round.
+Roughly 120 journalists working in nearly two dozen countries applied for this year’s Fellowships.
 Each McGraw Fellow receives a stipend of up to $5,000 a month for three months, along with editorial guidance and assistance in placing stories with media outlets.

 Working at the intersection of the environment, politics and the economy, Olalde has reported from the U.S., the Caribbean and southern Africa.
 He has previously written and shot photographs for Yale Environment 360, The Arizona Republic, Roads & Kingdoms and others.
 He recently completed a similar investigation into South Africa’s abandoned mines, where his work freed never-before- seen data that reimagined the country’s understanding of its failed mine closure system and played a role in leading to legislative amendments.